tonytang-planity/auto-sso/README.md

 Make a chrome extension to validate the form automatically for us.

 1. clone the repository
-2. Replace `TODO: paste URL here` inside the [manifest.json](manifest.json) file by your sso URL and add `/*` at the end.
-If the url is `https://myssourl`, you should have `https://myssourl/*`
+2. Replace `TODO: paste sso URL here` inside the [manifest.json](manifest.json) file by your sso URL and add `/*` at the end.
+If the url is `https://myssourl`, you should have `https://myssourl/*`.
+3. Replace `TODO: paste device check URL here` inside the [manifest.json](manifest.json) file by your device check URL and add `/*` at the end.
+If the url is `https://mydeviceurl`, you should have `https://mydeviceurl/*`.
-3. Follow the instructions to create an extension (until step 2) : https://support.google.com/chrome/a/answer/2714278?hl=en
+4. Follow the instructions to create an extension (until step 2) : https://support.google.com/chrome/a/answer/2714278?hl=en